 4.4 Complaints and enquiries

-If you are not happy with the way we have handled your personal information or believe that we have breached the Privacy Act or APPs then please contact us and we will try our best to resolve the matter with you.
+If you are not happy with the way we have handled your personal information or believe that we have breached the Privacy Act please contact us and we will try our best to resolve the matter with you.
 For security reasons, we request that complaints, requests for access to or correction of personal information or any enquiries or questions concerning privacy matters be put in writing and either e-mailed or posted to:

 The Privacy Officer